lidofinance/lido-improvement-proposals/LIPS/lip-30.md

 ## 3. Architecture and Scenarios

 At a high level, the architecture is centered around the **VEB**, which serves as the main coordination point for validator exit requests.
-Exit reports can be submitted to the VEB by trusted entities such as oracles or governance, which then emit validator exit events.
+Exit reports can be submitted to the VEB by trusted entities, which then emit validator exit events.
 Once exit request events are emitted, Node Operators are expected to voluntarily initiate the validator exit.

 The **VEBO** is an extension of the **VEB**, designed to support oracle-driven reporting.
 While VEB serves as the central hub for coordinating exit events, VEBO adds an oracle-specific layer that enables oracles to submit and confirm exit reports.